collective/volto-authomatic/README.md

 # Social Login for Volto (volto-authomatic)

 Addon implementing Social Login in Volto sites.
-It requires [pas.plugins.authomatic](https://github.com/collective/pas.plugins.authomatic/) to be installed and configured on the Plone backend.
+It requires [pas.plugins.authomatic](https://github.com/collective/pas.plugins.authomatic/), version 1.0b2 or superior, to be installed and configured on the Plone backend.

 ## Install